 Sayulita nightlife is the most vibrant in Riviera Nayarit.
 People from San Pancho, Bucerias, and even Puerto Vallarta come here just to party.
 Rest assured that whatever night you choose to come here, you will have a good time!

 📮 Hey Trisha!
 I am visiting Sayulita and I can see that you spent a lot of time there.
 Mexico has been a dream for me – there are many direct flights from Vancouver!
 I’d like to make friends during my stay.
 Can you please recommend the best of Sayulita nightlife?
 I know there’s a lot but I want to go to the places you went to!
 Thanks in advance!Madeleine Arnoux, Canada

 Thanks for reaching out!
 Sayulita nightlife is very active and there is always happening from Monday to Friday.
 This pueblo is really small so the places I will mention below can be easily reached by walking.

-Sayulita nightlife never fails so there is no difference if you arrive on a weekend or not – something is always up!
+Sayulita nightlife never fails, so there is no difference if you arrive on the weekend or not – something is always up!
 If you ever come here, please don’t hesitate to contact me and I’ll buy the first round!

 I remember being at Don Pato every day during my first month in Sayulita.
 This is where everyone ends up at night because something is happening nightly!
 If you are out of options and looking for something to do after midnight, Don Pato is your place!